 Will A Mini Facelift Ensure I Don’t Look Over-Stretched?

 Since the incisions in a mini facelift aren’t really that much shorter than those in a deep-plane facelift, the possibility of over-stretching is equal in both types of lifts.
 The most important thing you can do to avoid looking ‘over-stretched’ is to find a board-certified facial plastic surgeon who you trust and who is an expert in the intricate facial anatomy, what tissue needs to be released, and what tissue planes are being entered.

 Tension and directionality in mini facelifts are the greatest influencers on the overall result.

-Downtime after a mini-facelift can vary from patient to patient, and is influenced by several factors – skin type, underlying health conditions along with nutrition & diet.
+Downtime after a mini facelift can vary from patient to patient and is influenced by several factors: skin type, underlying health conditions, nutrition, and diet.
 However, generally patients of Drs.
-Lieberman and Parikh are presentable between 10-20 days after their procedure.
+Lieberman and Parikh are presentable between 10 and 20 days after their procedure.

 A deep-plane facelift is a lift that addresses the deeper tissues and muscles of the face.
-It involves release of key facial ligaments that allows for a natural, youthful repositioning of those tissues and is a specialized technique that is performed usually by surgeons with a very intricate understanding of facial anatomy and designed to rejuvenate three key components of the lower face – the neck, jaw and lower face.
+It involves the release of key facial ligaments that allows for a natural, youthful repositioning of those tissues and is a specialized technique that is performed usually by surgeons with a very intricate understanding of facial anatomy and designed to rejuvenate three key components of the lower face: the neck, jaw, and lower face.

-The deep-plane facelift is one of the only lifts that fully address the mid-face volume-loss as well as gravity and other changes as a result of aging.
-See real patient results of the traditional, deep-plane facelift by Drs.
-Lieberman & Parikh.
+The deep-plane facelift is one of the only lifts that fully address the mid-face volume loss as well as gravity and other changes as a result of aging.
+You can see real patient results from the traditional, deep-plane facelift in our before-and-after photo gallery.

 Over 90% of the facelifts Drs.
 Lieberman and Parikh perform are modified deep-plane facelifts because of the superior results with a similar recovery period as a mini facelift.